 • hearing aids, if needed

-At the session, you will:
+At the appointment, you will need to:

 • complete a vision assessment

-• complete a 5-minute in-class screening exercise
+• complete a 5-minute cognitive screening exercise

 • renew your driver’s licence by paying a $36 renewal fee at ServiceOntario